muter-mutation-testing/muter/README.md

 To circumvent this, you can either ignore the whole file using an `exclude` entry on the [muter configuration file](#configuration-options), or [temporarily disable Muter in code](#disable-muter-in-code).

+In case Muter fails to run due to a compilation error, you can assess the mutated project under the `_mutated` folder in the root folder of the project.

 ## Assumptions

 - Muter assumes you always put spaces around your operators.
 For example, it expects an equality check to look like